tlidowski/cci-freshman-design/README.md

 **Instructions for setting up, testing, deploying and changing the codebase**

 SETTING UP<br/>
-To set up and test, assuming you already have GoDot Engine downloaded:
+To set up and test (assuming you already have GoDot Engine downloaded):
-1. Downloaad 727-master.
+1. Downloaad 727-master as a zip.
 2. Extract folder.
 3. Open GoDot and drag the extracted 727-master folder into the projects area.
 4. Press Edit to review and begin editing.